5 Things To Know About Andrea Yates, The Mom Who Drowned Her 5 Kids In The Bathtub

 Here are five things to know about the trial that brought postpartum psychosis into the national conversation.

-1. Extreme religious views might have played a role in Yates’ delusions.
+Extreme religious views may have played a role in Yates’ delusions.

 Rusty purchased a bus from a traveling minister named Michael Woroniecki that he and Andrea lived in for a period of time before moving into their house.